ripgrim/GL-Website-Inspo/README.md

 # GL-Website-Inspo
-List of beautiful websites to be used for insporation
+List of beautiful websites to be used for inspiration